PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 ### Who is PostHog for?

 PostHog is ideal for [product-minded developers](/blog/what-is-a-product-engineer) and product teams.
 Unlike Hotjar and Fullstory, it's designed for technical users.
-Its broad range of features means you can replace several discrete tools.
+Its broad range of features means PostHog can replace several tools.

 ### Features and benefits